Marine pests can have a serious effect on our oceans and waterways.

 - South Australia — Department of Primary Industries and Regions SA

-- Tasmania — Department of Primary Industries, Parks, Water and Environment
+- Tasmania — Department of Natural Resources and Environment

-- Victoria — Department of Environment, Land, Water and Planning
+- Victoria — Department of Energy, Environment and Climate Action

 - Western Australia — Department of Primary Industries and Regional Development